abhishekdodda/abhi-llm-apps/advanced_tools_frameworks/route_llm/README.md

 # RouteLLM App

-The **RouteLLM App** is an innovative chatbot application that leverages **efficient router models** to dynamically select between stronger and weaker Large Language Models (LLMs) during inference.
+The **RouteLLM App** is an innovative application that leverages **efficient router models using classfication ML algorithms** to dynamically select between stronger and weaker Large Language Models (LLMs) during inference.
 This approach balances cost and response quality, making it a practical solution for deploying LLMs in real-world applications.

 ---